Experiential Marketing Tips and Examples from the Pros

 Why Do Experiential Marketing?

-Experiential marketing is necessary now more than ever as people are deluged with TV, sky banners, and web ads and conversely, as consumers turn away from network television and deploy increasingly stringent ad blockers against intrusive advertising.
-Experiential removes the middle man from the browsing and purchasing activity.
+Experiential marketing removes the middle man from browsing and purchasing activities.
 Technology allows customers to interact with brands and then to make purchases at the height of their enthusiasm, such as with Mastercard’s Swarovski presentation through VR goggles, which allowed participants to buy through Masterpass while viewing.

 The numbers seem to bear out the value of engagement marketing.
 Influitive, an advocate marketing agency claims that robust engagement can increase cross-sell by 22 percent, increase upsell revenue from 13 percent to 51 percent, and even boost order sizes from five percent to 85 percent.
-The 2012 Customer Experience Impact (CEI) report found that 86 percent of buyers are happy and willing to pay more for a better customer experience.
 Other surveys reveal that by the year 2020 the customer experience will be more important in the sales process than either price or product.
 Fortunately, marketers are listening.
 Almost two-thirds (60 percent) of CMOs recognize the power of brand experience to promote a long-term consumer relationship with the brand.

 Contemporary advertising requires more than eyeballs and ears.
 “Today, attention is not our most precious commodity–it is trust,” explains Rose.
 “The value of simple attention has been reduced because of the amount of noise in the marketplace of ideas.
 And, so, it’s not gathering attention that matters most–it is holding it in a way that develops a deeper trust with that consumer.
-As a marketer, you have precious little time to make an impact on a jaded, distrustful consumer.
 So, you must deliver a valuable experience at each and every opportunity that you can.
-That means you must deliver value.
 That value might be entertainment, inspiration, education or just plain usefulness.
 But today, people are loyal to the experiences they have with your brand.”

 Features of Experiential Marketing